-Agency Relations consists of resource and referral services to client who call or come into the office to obtain services; and to provide assistance to agencies to qualify for funding from both us and other outside sources, i.e., providing grant assistance, referral letters, and presentations to grantors.
-Agency Relations also include monitoring and assistance to agencies with financial or programming issues.
-The distribution of in-kind commodities are also included in Agency Relations.
+Agency relations consist of resource and referral services to client who call or come into the office to obtain services; and to provide assistance to agencies to qualify for funding from both us and other outside sources, i.e., providing grant assistance, referral letters, and presentations to grantors.
+Agency relations also include monitoring and assistance to agencies with financial or programming issues.
+The distribution of in-kind commodities is also included in Agency Relations.